LiveLike/livelike-docs/docs/Platform/comment-boards/comments-and-social-graph.md

 ---
 Use the built-in integration between [Comments](doc:cms-comments) and [Social Graph](doc:social-graph-service) to filter and count comments by authors that fans follow.

+## Common parameters

+The `relationship_type` parameter species what kind of relationship to filter responses by.
+Its value should be the *relationship type key* like `follows` belonging to the relationship type from the social graph to filter by.

+The `relationship_from_profile_id` species the perspective that the filtering should be from.
+Its value should be the profile ID in the *from* part of the relationship.
+For example, if Alice follows Bob, then the relationship is from Alice to Bob, and Alice would be the from part.
+If this parameter is not provided then it defaults to the authenticated user.

 ## Filter comments by author profile relationship

 Use the `relationship_type` and `relationship_from_profile_id` parameters on the [List comments](ref:list-comments) endpoint to filter comments by authors matching the given relationship.
 For example, to find comments authored by users that example-profile-id follows: